CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 ![](toc.png)

-There is also a link to the doc from the Cesium's main `index.html` when running:
+There is also a link to the doc from Cesium's main `index.html` when running:
 ```
 npm start
 ```